guzzijason/ansible-role-sudoers-policed/README.md

 The `priority` variable helps to arrange the order of rules, and should be given a value in the range "01"-"99".
 For a given user, the last rule generally "wins", so by setting different priorities, you can control where in the file the rules will be placed - the lower the value (closest to "01") of the priority is, the closer to the top of the file these entries will be.

 The rest of the vars in the example should be self-expainatory - they map to standard sudoers config options.
+An optional `aliases:` section can be included in order to define User_Alias, Runas_Alias, Host_Alias, or Cmnd_Alias entries.

 ```
 # vars/example.yml